 What is organizational culture and what attributes to it?
 An organization’s culture consists of the values, beliefs, attitudes, and behaviors that employees share and use on a daily basis in their work.
 The organizational culture of a company determines how employees describe where they work, how they understand the business, and how they see themselves as part of the organization.
-Attributes of culture can be a driver of decisions, actions, and ultimately the overall performance of the organization.
+Attributes of workplace culture can be a driver of decisions, actions, and ultimately the overall performance of the organization.

 What Would Your Employees Say?

 Some of the common positive responses we hear on employee surveys are:

 - This is a fun place to work.

 - We are focused on results.

 - Everyone here cares about each other like we are family members.

 - This is a great place to learn and grow.

 Conversely, here are a few of the negative descriptions we hear from employees at some organizations: